open/close all folders

 - Chibi-Usa gets hypnotized "Pied Piper"-style and Diana goes to wake up Usagi.
 When a polite word doesn't work, the little kitten climbs up and yells in her ear.
 And it works by making Usagi fall out of her bed!

-- Later, the scouts are hypnotized by the enemy and hallucinate they are in a gingerbread house.
+- Later, the Guardians are hypnotized by the enemy and hallucinate they are in a gingerbread house.
 Usagi eagerly grabs something to eat, only for Tuxedo Mask to shatter the illusion and reveal that she is about to eat a hanging plastic ring from a playground.
 She laughs, and pushes it away, only for it to smack her back in the face.

 - Also, Sailor Neptune disapproves of the thought of staying a child forever, and says she can think of some "fun things" only adults can do.
 Sailor Uranus blushes after this.

-- Neptune's line in the English dub, about how a full life can contain plenty of "wonderful experiences," sounds just a little bit less suspicious.
+- Neptune's line in the Cloverway English dub, about how a full life can contain plenty of "wonderful experiences," sounds just a little bit less suspicious.

 - Ami's happiness when she mistakes the Monster of the Week for her school rival.
 As now she can murder him.
 Minako promptly declares she won't study too hard anymore because she didn't want to get murdered by her.